BunsDev/iMO/README.md

 quickly: spread it thinly over a large area…
 it's useful to consider the other dimension
 of investing (biggest risk source is time)...

-If borrowers pay 8% APR, they can get liquidated
-by the protocol, but in exchange for giving QU!D
-the privilege of liqui**dating** them: may become a
-lottery `winner`...one per MO...merch tag has QR

-code...links to a YT clip. #1 liquidation (5/11/22)
-represented by 👕 is passed between contracts
-for new `winner`s. `deuce` (2xAPR) payment is
-an extra option to treat the `work` as [vice versa](https://www.instagram.com/p/CnPsieFKzRQ/),

-or to slowly liquidate the `Plunge` over time (pro
-rated price) provided continuous 2x payment for
-the privilege of retaining the **perfection rights**
-(based on a [concept](https://en.wikipedia.org/wiki/Celebrity_bond) from liens and mortgages).

-These perfection rights may be sold on ZigZag.
-"Secret to survivin' is knowin' what to throw 🏀
-and knowin' what to keep..." ~ Kenny Rogers...

 ### it's the de*ferral* reserve (not federal)